Stoops-ML/nuclei/README.md

 # nuclei_finder
-Find nuclei from images using deep learning
+Find nuclei from images using deep learning.

+This project is being done in conjunction with Elizabeth Silvermetz, P.h.D student at Weizmann Institute.
+The goal of this project is to automate the finding of nuclei in images of cells, which is a timely process when done by humans.

 ## Files